hashicorp/consul/website/source/docs/guides/geo-failover.html.md

 {"ID":"fe3b8d40-0ee0-8783-6cc2-ab1aa9bb16c1"}
 ```

-When this query is executed, such as with a DNS lookup to "banking-app.query.consul", the following actions will occur:
+When this query is executed, such as with a DNS lookup to "payments.query.consul", the following actions will occur:

-1. Consul servers in the local datacenter will attempt to find healthy instances of the "banking-app" service with the required tag.
+1. Consul servers in the local datacenter will attempt to find healthy instances of the "payments" service with the required tag.
 2. If none are available locally, the Consul servers will make an RPC request to the Consul servers in "dc2" to perform the query there.
 3. If none are available in "dc2", then an RPC will be made to the Consul servers in "dc3" to perform the query there.
 4. Finally an error will be returned if none of these datacenters had any instances available.